webdizz/embezzler/README.md

 usage: groovy Embezzler.groovy -s http://localhost:9000 -u user -p
               password
  -c,--components <arg>          specify list of components (separated by comma) -d,--dry-run <arg>             specify to not to perform any action, by default
                                 is dry-run
  -h,--help                      print this message -n,--number <arg>              specify number of issues to retreive, if not
-                         specified will be queried all issues for whole day -db,--days-before <arg>  specify day for which will be queried issues (1 - yesterday, 2 - two days ago and so on), if not specified issues will be queried without date relation
+                                specified will be queried all issues for whole day -db,--days-before <arg>        specify day for which will be queried issues (1 - yesterday, 2 - two days ago and so on), if not specified issues will be queried without date relation -da,--default-assignee <arg>   specify default user to assign issues on
  -p,--password <arg>            specify user password -s,--host <arg>                specify SonarQube URL -u,--user <arg>                specify user login

 ```